shuson/shuson.github.io/about.md

 <br>

 <p class="message">
-"Java and JavaScript stack developer."
+"A Java and JavaScript stack developer."
 </p>

 Here, my <a href="{{ site.baseUrl }}/cv.html" target="_blank">CV</a> is presented.